sandeshthapa/sandeshthapa.github.io/_pages/about.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/agyWXUrk49U" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # Bio

+I'm a Robotics Controls Engineer for autonomous vehicles and UAVS.
+I love designing intelligent control and planning algorithms from ground up using tools from control theory, optimization, vehicle dynamics, robotics, learning and planning.
+I'm interested in the intersection of theory and applications.
+I enjoy developing practical and safe algorithms and apply them to solve real problems in autonomous vehicle controls, flight controls, navigation, decision making, autonomy and robotics.
+I have developed, implemented and published various trajectory tracking control and planning and coordination algorithms for both mutli-rotors and mobile robots/vehicles using LQR, PID, MPC, Adaptive, Nonlinear, Path planning based on clothoids, differential flatness, splines and so on using C++, Python, ROS/Gazebo, MATLAB/Simulink both in simulation and real time system using PX4, dSpace, C++/ROS.

 I received my Masters in Mechanical and Aerospace Engineering at Oklahoma State University working under Dr. He Bai at the CoRAL Lab from Aug 2016 to Dec 2018.
 During my M.S.
 I worked on Aerial robotics and Control with focus on cooperative aerial manipulation and control of muti-agents.
 We published 3 peer-reviewed conference paper and 2 journal

 # Current Research Interest